fifth-postulate/postscript-whisperer/workshop/guide/src/tool/procedure.md

 If you would execute that in a REPL, you would notice that it does not leave anything on the stack.
 Instead, when PostScript notices that a bound value is _executable_ it goes ahead and executes it!

 ## Variables
 By now you have seen numerous usages of the stack in PostScript.
-With a leap of imagination you could come up with a mechanism how to pass arguments to procedures; place them on the stack.
-See the exercises for an suggestion how that could work.
+With a leap of imagination you could come up with a mechanism how to pass arguments to procedures: place them on the stack.
+See the exercises for a suggestion how that could work.

 ## Exercises